cypress-io/cypress-documentation/content/api/plugins/browser-launch-api.md

 #### Configure browser environment:

 <Alert type="warning">
-This option is not supported when targeting electron
+This option is not supported when targeting Electron.
 </Alert>

 :::cypress-plugin-example